wttech/aet/documentation/src/main/wiki/AccessibilityIssuesReport.md

 The option to generate report will not be available if a given suite doesn't have any accessibility collectors and comparators configured
 (see [AccessibilityCollector] and [AccessibilityComparator] for information on how to do it).

-You can choose the verbosity of the report (issue severity, what kind will be reported in the result):
+You can choose the verbosity of the report (issues severity, what kind will be reported in the result):
 - NOTICE
 - WARNING
 - ERROR